Zhang Mingyang: Ultimate Fighting Championship

-On June 9, 2022, Zhang fought in a non-tournament bout against George Tokkos as the opening to Road to UFC Season 1.
-Despite Tokkos being a -675 betting favorite, Zhang knocked him out via punches in the first round.
+On June 9, 2022, Zhang fought Tuco Tokkos as the opening to Road to UFC Season 1.
+Despite Tokkos being a betting favorite, Zhang knocked him out via punches in the first round.
 This victory made Zhang the first Chinese fighter to win a UFC contract in the Road to UFC program.

 In 2023, Zhang was originally scheduled to face Tyson Pedro at UFC 284.
 However Zhang had to withdraw due to a significant waist injury that kept him away from fighting for over a year.

-Zhang made his UFC debut on February 17, 2024, at UFC 298 where he faced Brendson Ribeiro.
-He won via knockout in the first round.
-This fight earned him a Performance of the Night award.
+Zhang was originally scheduled to make his UFC debut against Brendson Ribeiro at UFC Fight Night 233.
+However, the bout was postponed due to the event's change of location and visa issues, and was rescheduled for UFC 298 on February 17, 2024.
+Zhang won the fight via knockout in the first round.
+This fight earned his first Performance of the Night award.

-On November 23, 2024, Zhang faced Ozzy Diaz at UFC Fight Night: Yan vs. Figueiredo.
+On November 23, 2024, Zhang faced Ozzy Diaz at UFC Fight Night 248.
 He won via TKO in the first round via an elbow strike at distance.
-This fight earned him a second Performance of the Night award.
+This fight earned him another Performance of the Night award.

-On April 26, 2025, Zhang faced Anthony Smith for his retirement fight at UFC on ESPN: Machado Garry vs. Prates.
+On April 26, 2025, Zhang faced Anthony Smith for his retirement fight at UFC on ESPN 66.
 He won via TKO in the first round via elbows.
-This fight earned him a third Performance of the Night award.
+This fight earned him another Performance of the Night award.

 Zhang faced Johnny Walker on August 23, 2025 in the main event at UFC Fight Night 257.
 He lost the fight by technical knockout via leg kicks and punches in the second round.

+Zhang faced Alonzo Menifield on May 30, 2026 at UFC Fight Night 277.
+He lost the fight by technical knockout in the first round.
+This fight earned him a $100,000 Fight of the Night award.